-- -b Print brightness values rather than RGB.
-Specifying +b turns this option off, which is the default. - -pP Put out only the primary P, where P is one of upper or lower case 'R', 'G' or 'B' for red, green or blue, respectively.
-This option may be used to separate the Radiance primaries into three files with three separate runs of pvalue, or only one file when only one primary is needed.
-Note that there is no space between this option and its argument. - -r Perform reverse conversion.
-Input is in the format given by the other options.
-The x and y resolution must be specified on the command line, unless the image file contains a Radiance resolution string at the beginning (see -H option above and -y option below).
-Specifying +r converts from a Radiance picture to other values, which is the default. - -y res Set the output y resolution to res.
+- -pXYZ On reverse conversion, input is in CIE XYZ coordinates, rather than RGB.
+The Y channel is assumed to be in candelas/meter^2. - -y res Set the output y resolution to res.
 If +y is specified, then the scanlines are assumed to be in increasing order (ie. bottom to top).
 The default value for this option is 0, which means that the picture size and scanline order must appear as the first line after the header (if any) in the input file.
 Either an upper or lower case 'Y' may be used for this option.
 Since Radiance files always contain such a line, this option has no effect for forward conversions. - +x res Set the output x resolution to res.
 If -x is specified, then the scanlines are assumed to be in decreasing order (ie. right to left).
 The ordering of the -y and +x options determines whether the scanlines are sorted along x or along y.
 Most Radiance pictures are sorted top to bottom, then left to right.
 This corresponds to a specification of the form "-y yres +x xres".
 Either an upper or lower case 'X' may be used for this option.
 Like the -y option, -x options have no effect for forward conversions.